GameFoundry/bsf/Documentation/Manuals/Native/materials.md

 # Rendering with material {#materials_d}
 From the simulation thread you cannot use material to render manually (you must instead use GPU programs and states manually as described by the [render API](@ref renderAPI) manual).
 You are instead expected to set the material on a @ref bs::Renderable "Renderable" object which will then be used for rendering automatically.
 Read the [renderer](@ref renderer) manual for more information.

-Core thread gives you more flexibility and you can use @ref bs::RendererUtility::setPass "RendererUtility::setPass" to bind a specific pass from a material to the pipeline, and @ref bs::RendererUtility::setPassParams "RendererUtility::setPassParams" to bind material parameters for a specific pass.
+Core thread gives you more flexibility and you can use @ref bs::ct::RendererUtility::setPass "ct::RendererUtility::setPass" to bind a specific pass from a material to the pipeline, and @ref bs::ct::RendererUtility::setPassParams "ct::RendererUtility::setPassParams" to bind material parameters for a specific pass.

 In order to retrieve a set of per-pass @ref bs::GpuParams "GpuParams" that can be used for binding directly to the pipeline, call @ref bs::Material::createParamsSet "Material::createParamsSet", followed by @ref bs::Material::updateParamsSet "Material::updateParamsSet".
 You are required to call @ref bs::Material::updateParamsSet "Material::updateParamsSet" whenever material parameters change, in order to transfer the new data to @ref bs::GpuParams "GpuParams".